vdedios/vim-docker/README.md

 ### If you want to change paths you should modify the following environment variables:

-Go to `docker-compose.yaml` and change the following:
+Go to `vimd` and change the following (if already installed, go to /usr/local/bin):

 - `HOST_PATH=/Users`  The local path  that will be bind mount into the container
 - `CONTAINER_PATH=/Local` The path where your `HOST_PATH` will be mounted inside the container